ValeriyaLebedeva/parallel-labs/README.md

-# parallel-labs
+# Parallel labs for course
-## - Akka application with akka http designed for remote testing of JS applications.
+## [Laba 4] Akka application with akka http designed for remote testing of JS applications.
 #####State: Done
 Compile and start:
 ```